ResearchObject/ro-crate/docs/1.1-DRAFT/index.md

 |   [payload files and directories]  # 0 or more
 ```

 The name of the _RO-Crate root_ directory is not defined, but a root directory is identifiable by the presence of the _RO-Crate Metadata File_, `ro-crate-metadata.json`.
-For instance, if an _RO-Crate_ is archived in a ZIP-file, the ZIP root directory correspond to _RO-Crate root_ directory if it contains `ro-crate-metadata.json`.
+For instance, if an _RO-Crate_ is archived in a ZIP-file, the ZIP root directory is an _RO-Crate root_ directory if it contains `ro-crate-metadata.json`.

 [Data Entities](#core-metadata-for-data-entities) in the RO-Crate MUST either be _payload files/directories_ present within the RO-Crate root directory or its subdirectories, or be [Web-based Data Entities](#web-based-data-entities).